 Some installers will consider whether they should grow their residential offering.
 They will leaflet the local neighbourhood or take out ads in local newspapers.

-With the number of Millennials buying homes and security systems increasing and the number of Baby Boomers decreasing, a few will employ social media marketing agencies to reach this younger market with Facebook ads or Instagram.
+With the number of Millennials buying homes and security systems increasing and the number of Baby Boomers decreasing, a few will employ digital marketing agencies to reach this younger market with Facebook ads or Instagram.

 Still more will look at email newsletters – ways to increase retention of existing customers with maintenance and/or monitoring packages and to offer opportunities to upgrade or automate their systems – the new Smart Homes.

 Others will investigate taking on a more commercial focus, actively targeting their technical literature at businesses.
 They produce ‘packs’ in professional-looking, branded folders for their sales people to leave when they prospect on industrial estates, construction sites or high streets.
 Or they send these out as mail shots to lists of commercial addresses that they have purchased.